 Find MOT Status Of Any Car Online

-The MOT history of a car can now be checked via a new website within seconds which helps a motorist purchase with confidence.
-This resource – that can be found at https://mot-history.net – makes it easier to confirm the condition of (say) a second-hand vehicle on a forecourt or advertised online.
+The MOT history of a car can now be checked within seconds which helps a motorist purchase with confidence.
+This resource – that can be found at MOT history checker– makes it easier to confirm the condition of (say) a second-hand vehicle on a forecourt or advertised online.
 It makes it harder for any seller to hide problems that might be expensive to correct, in other words.

 The motorist simply enters the car's registration number and confirms its make.
 Unlike previous systems, there is no need to provide an MOT certificate number/V5C reference (log book).

 The website confirms that the car is (say) a Ford Mondeo.
 It might add that it has a petrol engine, blue paintwork and was first registered on March 1st 2008.
 A list of MOTs follows starting with the most recent.